galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 - The project exists in the context of a global open science ecosystem
 - That context is an essential part of any description.
 - Many possible top level divisions for describing those complexities
-- Three top level mapping categories form a simple model:
+- Three top level categories are related in a simple model:

 ### People + resource inputs = project outputs

-- An equation involving interacting high level project components
+- Interacting high level project components
 - Click on the "Details" tabs for more information about these.
 - The field guide separates those three components artificially.
 - The project depends on them all, efficiently working together.
+- Galaxy flourishes, because all these parts govern themselves in an efficient collaboration.

 > <details-title>People working together make the project possible</details-title>
 > - Open source is a very productive way of delivering software